Astronauts embark on spacewalk after space debris triggered one-day delay – KION546

 By Ashley Strickland and Jackie Wattles, CNN

 The International Space Station is set to receive its second solar power boost in a month during a spacewalk on Thursday.
-The event will come after a piece of wayward space garbage interfered with plans to carry out the spacewalk Wednesday.
+The event comes after a piece of wayward space garbage interfered with plans to carry out the spacewalk Wednesday.

 NASA was forced to implement a 24-hour delay so that the space station could fire up its thrusters to move out of the way of the debris, which was identified as a fragment of an old Russian rocket.
 Near-collisions in space are common, as low-Earth orbit — the area in which the ISS orbits — is becoming increasingly congested with satellites and space junk.